zeromind-xyz/how-to-get-interviews/rules/get-interview.md

-Job hunting is similar to sales.
+Effective job hunting is sales.
 You're selling your ability to create value - to companies.
 The best strategy is to bypass the direct application process by convincing a hiring manager / engineer directly that you're worth interviewing.

 The rest of the playbook will elaborate on the steps outline below: